PANAMA

 After forcible transfer to Panama, people were subjected to indefinite and arbitrary detention without a legal basis, inhumane conditions of confinement, and the denial of access to counsel and ability to communicate with family.
 A woman from Iran wrote “Help” in lipstick on the window of a hotel in Panama City where the migrants were initially held incommunicado after their transfer from the United States.
 Another migrant held up a napkin with the words “Help us” written on it.
 At least one asylum seeker attempted suicide during this period.
 Within a week of the initial transfer, 170 people had been returned to their home countries.
 This raises serious concerns about chain refoulement.

 Those who resisted deportation were transferred to a remote jungle camp, where many reported terrible conditions—including extreme heat, non-potable water, rotten and insufficient food, lack of privacy, unsanitary conditions, and denial of phone access.
 People remained detained there for nearly a month.
 Under mounting pressure from litigation and international advocacy, Panama eventually released individuals with temporary permits that made no mention of access to asylum in Panama.
-Today, many of those remaining in Panama lack permanent status and some have not received permission to work legally.

 These transfers took place under an expanded prior memorandum of understanding between the United States and Panama.
 Under the original agreement with Panama from July 2024, the United States supported Panama’s efforts to deport migrants moving northward who had reached Panamanian territory by funding 60 flights from Panama to primarily Ecuador and Colombia.
 As of May 2025, the U.S. government had paid Panama $14 million for the flights.
 Under the February 2025 expansion of the agreement, Panama agreed to serve as a “bridge” country: third country migrants and asylum seekers transferred from the United States would be received in Panama and subsequently returned to their home countries.
 According to Panamanian officials, the United States financed the migrants’ stay in Panama and paid for their deportation.
 In the weeks leading up to the transfers, the Trump administration made economic and diplomatic threats that the United States might seek to assert greater control over the Panama Canal.